-$( f \rightarrow (f True, f 'c')) :: (forall a. a->a) \rightarrow (Bool, Char)$ h :: (forall a. a->a) -> (Bool,Char) h f = (f True, f 'c')
+$(\ f \rightarrow (f True, f 'c')) :: (forall a. a->a) \rightarrow (Bool, Char)$

 Here the type signature on the expression can be pushed inwards to give a type signature for f.
 Similarly, and more commonly, one can give a type signature for the function itself: